CERTIS – the interbank payment system – description

 • uncovered transactions are neither settled nor rejected but held in a queue and they are settled at the moment of sufficient funds on the account;

-• if intraday credit is not repaid by the banks until the closing of the CERTIS accounting day, securities serving as collateral for intraday credit are transferred to the Bank's account then serving as collateral for overnight credit.
+• if intraday credit is not repaid by the banks until the closing of the CERTIS accounting day, securities serving as collateral for intraday credit are transferred to the Czech National Bank's account and then serve as collateral for overnight credit.

 Direct participants

 Banks holding a banking licence for operation within the territory of the Czech Republic can be direct participants in the interbank payment system.
-The direct participants of CERTIS are savings and credit co-operatives and foreign bank branches, too.
-The CERTIS system communicates only with the head offices of the banks.
-Each bank has only one interbank payment account with the Czech National Bank.
-Payments between customers of the same bank are processed in the internal system of this bank without any involvement of CERTIS.
+The direct participants of CERTIS are savings and credit cooperatives, as well as foreign bank branches.
+The CERTIS system communicates only with the head offices of the participants.
+The Czech National Bank maintains only one interbank payment account for each participant.
+Payments between clients of the same participant are a matter for this participant, and they are processed within its accounting system without any involvement of CERTIS.

 Ancillary systems (so called "third parties")

 Under bilateral agreements with the Czech National Bank, certain financial institutions are allowed to participate in the system with a special status.
 These so-called "third parties" are non-bank financial institutions, for example card payment clearing houses and the securities clearing and settlement institutions, which play an important role in the market.
-They have no interbank payment account with the Czech National Bank but, with the permission of the direct participants concerned, can submit payment orders to CERTIS to transfer funds between direct participants (e.g. to settle the summarised positions arising from the card payment clearing or payments relating to stock exchange transactions).
+They have no interbank payment account with the Czech National Bank, but they can submit payment orders to the CERTIS system (with the consent of the relevant direct participant) to transfer funds between direct participants (e.g. to settle the summarised positions arising from the card payment clearing or payments relating to stock exchange transactions).

 The following types of transactions are handled in the CERTIS system: